 Trevelex Prepaid Currency Cards

 What you do need to watch out for are the ATM fees and “inactivity fees” when you do not use your card for a while, these charges may make the original saving from the low exchange rate obsolete.

 There can also be fees for using the card within the UK as they are specifically aimed at use abroad.
 The cards are safer than carrying cash but you will need to order them in advance of your trip to ensure you get them in time.

 Declaring your currency

 Most countries require you to declare any large amounts of cash that you may be carrying.
 In the UK you must declare any cash you are carrying equal to or above €10,000 or the equivalent currency if you are entering the UK from a country outside the EU.
 This is the law and failure to declare large amounts of cash may result in prosecution.
-It should be quite straight forward to declare any cash – you just needs to find customs which should be clearly signposted.
+It should be quite straight forward to declare any cash – you just need to find customs which should be clearly signposted.
 At Gatwick Airport customs is located as you exit the airport and the red channel is used for declaring large amounts of cash.
-To pre fill the form required please visit the HMRC government website.
+To pre-fill the form required please visit the HMRC government website.

 Keeping your money safe at the airport and abroad

 - Use a bum bag to carry cash, preferably one that is flat to your body that hides underneath your clothes.